faster-cpython/ideas/3.12/interpreter_definition.md

 Having a single definition file ensures that there is a single source of truth for bytecode semantics.

-Generating the interpreter decouples low-level details of dispatching and error handling from the semantics of the instructions, resulting in more maintainable code and a potentially faster interpreter.

 Other tools that operate on bytecodes, like `frame.setlineno` and the `dis` module, will be derived from the common semantic definition, reducing errors.